uga-libraries/format-report/documentation/department_narrative_report_instructions.md

 9. Use Quick Layout 2 (under Design) to label each bar with the percentage and add a legend.
 10. Update the number of formats only in one analysis in the sentence above the chart.
     1. Only in previous: the number of unique formats in AIP_Risk_Data with risk change of "Unmatched".
-    2. Only in current: the number of unique formats in AIP_Risk_Data with risk change of "New Format"
+    2. Only in current: the number of unique formats in AIP_Risk_Data with risk change of "New Format".

+If there was no change, do not make the bar chart.
+Instead, indicate there was no change in risk between the two years, and the number of formats at each risk level.

 ### Risk by Collection